dgkelaidonis/alexa-skill-world-population/README.md

 # alexa-skill-world-population
-This is a sample project for demonstrating the collaboration of the Amazon Alexa service and Spring Boot microservices.
+This is a sample project for demonstrating the collaboration between the Amazon Alexa service and the Spring Boot microservices.